Subscribers to my email list get free early access to future chapters!

 Qingcang’s expression turned serious as he met Lina’s gaze.
 “No,” he replied firmly, his voice steady.
 “I didn’t need to.”

-Lina’s eyes widened further in surprise and curiosity.
+Lina’s eyes widened further.
 “Wait, you didn’t need to?
-What happened?” she asked, leaning forward eagerly.
+What happened?”

-“As I was about to extract information from him,” Qingcang began, “those creatures killed him instantly.”
+“As I was about to extract information from him, those creatures killed him instantly.”

 “The same creatures that have been hunting you,” Qingcang replied grimly.
 “I demolished his cabin and every dark object that belonged to him, just in case.”

-Qingcang’s gaze was unwavering as he met Lina’s eyes.
-“I can’t say for certain yet,” he replied in a low voice.
+Qingcang’s stoic gaze met Lina’s.
+“I can’t say for certain yet,” he said in a low voice.
 “But I have my suspicions.”

 Lina felt like she had hit a wall.
 She had made a promise to Qingcang, and she was not about to break it now.
 “I see…” she trailed off, realizing that the subject she wanted to change had ended.
 She turned to leave, but he stopped her by holding her hand firmly.